Medical Marijuana in New York

 DISCLAIMER

-Cannabis Law PA attorneys are licensed to practice law in Pennsylvania, New York, New Jersey, and Maryland.
-Cannabis Law PA attorneys serve Ohio clients on a non-legal consulting basis.
-Cannabis Law PA does not provide legal advice to clients regarding Ohio law.
+Cannabis Law Solutions attorneys are licensed to practice law in Pennsylvania, New York, New Jersey, and Maryland.
+Cannabis Law Solutions attorneys serve Ohio clients on a non-legal consulting basis.
+Cannabis Law Solutions does not provide legal advice to clients regarding Ohio law.